 You can also help raise students’ awareness of pragmatics through short microsketches.
 Any dialogue that has a clear purpose can work.
 We have a lesson plan up on Teachers Pay Teachers, The Favor Microsketch: Learning Pragmatics Through Drama , that helps students learn about the language of asking for a favor, for example.

 Feel free to browse all our Drama Resources on Teachers Pay Teachers for more help teaching spoken communication and pragmatics.
-We also have print books out on using drama in the classroom.
-Click to learn more and find other helpful resources.
+We also have more drama resources and materials here.

 Do you have other suggestions for teaching pragmatics with memes or other teaching ideas?